 It also works with the most common file types, including docx.

 Abiword is not fancy, but it works.
 It’s ideal for writing blog posts or article content.

 However, due to its print limitations that require an external program to see a print preview, it might not be the best alternative to write your book.

 If you have used Microsoft Word or Google Docs, then you can work with WPS Office immediately.

-Similar to other alternative word processors, it has all the standard features you would expect and works with most file types.
+Like other alternative word processors, it has all the standard features you would expect, and it works with most file types.

 One of its key features is that it allows drag and drop paragraphs, which can, at times, be practical.

 Another time-saving yet straightforward feature of WPS is tabbed documents.

 While Excel has had this for years, Word never has, so working on two documents at the same time is much more efficient in WPS.